• Free shipping on all orders

 dog-getting-swabbed-for-DNA-testing

-DNA Testing kits are super popular right now, especially with a rise in pet ownership over the last two years.
-Millions of owners have mixed breeds dogs, while some may question if their prized pup is a real purebred dog.
-Between curiosity and sometimes a necessity, DNA testing for dogs is a mainstream concept that continues to grow.
-But how accurate are the DNA test kits and are they worth buying?
+DNA testing kits are super popular right now, especially due to the rise in pet ownership over the last few years.
+Millions of owners have mixed breed dogs, and some may question if their prized pup is a real purebred.
+Between curiosity and necessity, DNA testing for dogs is a mainstream practice that continues to grow.
+But how accurate are the DNA test kits, and are they worth buying?

 divider 9

-Although the companies that run the testing kits claim to have an average of 80-90% accuracy, the problem comes down to the fact that there’s not enough research to back up their results.
-In other words, while they do have a high success rate in terms of accuracy, they’re not perfect and can miss the mark.
-You rely on the lab’s ability to find the results, leaving room for inaccurate results and even more confusion than before.
+Although the companies that run the testing kits claim to be more than 90% accurate, the problem is that there’s not enough research to back up their results.
+In other words, while they do claim to have a high success rate in terms of accuracy, there is no real guarantee of this, and it may depend on many factors.
+You rely on the lab’s ability to compare your dog’s individual DNA markers with those in a growing database.
+Different companies advertise different breed database sizes and testing methods.
+Currently, though, most of these commercial companies have no external or unbiased validation when it comes to the testing methods that they use, often causing even more confusion than before.

 How DNA Testing Works